 2012 - Relocation of Montreal Operations

 KPM Industries Ltd. completed construction of a new 150,000 square foot production facility in Boisbriand, Quebec to supply product to the Quebec and Eastern United States market.

 However the King name has survived.
 Through economic booms, recessions and depressions, a World War, several changes in ownership, and even after the passing of W.W.
 King himself, the King name has not only survived, but also flourished.
-Through King Packaged Materials Company, King Paving & Construction Company, King Fabricating, and the King Truck Centre, the King name continues to be associated with superior quality.
+Through King Packaged Materials Company, the King name continues to be associated with superior quality.
 The name is also associated with an excellent and welcoming company at which to work.

-It is rare in this day and age that a company survives long enough to celebrate 85 years in business.
-This accomplishment can only be attributed to significant contribution from King employees, and not only those of today, but also those who have worked under the many King companies over the past 85 years.
-As we reflect on the wonderful history of this great company, we have the next 85 years to look forward to.
-As for what the King Companies will look like in the next 85 years, it’s anyone’s guess!
+It is rare in this day and age that a company survives long enough to celebrate 90 years in business.
+This accomplishment can only be attributed to significant contribution from King employees, and not only those of today, but also those who have worked under the many King companies over the past 90 years.
+As we reflect on the wonderful history of this great company, we have the next 90 years to look forward to.
+As for what King will look like in the next 90 years, it’s anyone’s guess!